AWANA - What Is It?

 AWANA is intended to be a parent-participation programme.
 We need parents’ help in order to make the AWANA club great.
 We ask parents to work alongside their children during club night as well as throughout the week, to ensure we have a strong programme and to maximise discipleship.

 There are AWANA clubs for every age group from 3 through to 14.
-Each club has a different name: Cubbies are for 3 and 4 year olds, Sparks for 5-7 year olds, Truth and Training (T&T) club is for 8-11 year olds and Trek for 12-14 year olds.
+Each club has a different name: Cubbies are for 3 and 4 year olds, Sparks for 5-7 year olds, Truth and Training (T&T) club is for 8-11 year oldss.

-AWANA is a resource intensive programme as the kids work through handbooks, wear uniforms and receive awards.
+During the year, clubbers work through handbooks, wear uniforms and receive awards.
 Once your child(ren)’s application for registration is accepted you will be asked to pay the 200aed fee for the year.
-The fee also covers stationery, shipping and handling, fun-night events and prizes, leader gifts of appreciation and gifts to children.
+The fee also covers handbooks, uniforms, awards, stationery, shipping and handling, fun-night events and prizes, leader gifts of appreciation and gifts to children.

 Uniforms and Handbooks